qteatime/kate/docs/source/glossary.rst

     DOM pointer events cover movement of the pointer and pressing/releasing of buttons in the pointing device.
 See the
     `MDN page on pointer events <https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events>`_
     for details.

+  DOM keyboard events
+    Events related to the activity in a keyboard device (physical or virtual).
+    The keyboard events cover keys being pressed or released.
+See the `MDN docs on keyboard events <https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent>`_
+    for details.

   DOM trusted events